DeprecatedCode/gallery/data/expo/raw.md

 My bathroom sink's poor shape is on a quest to deform my spine and detract from my overall enjoyment of life.
 I would much prefer a height-adjustable sink with the following characteristics:

-1. Water available at the correct (variable) height so I can wash my hands without bending over.
+1. Water available at the correct (variable) height so anyone can wash my hands without straining spine.
 2. Basin may also move vertically at a slower relative speed than the faucet to facilitate wider and narrower gaps as needed.
 3. Around the basin there is a secondary collection basin flange.
 4. Faucet not directly connected to the basin to facilitate easy cleaning.